uw-cmg/MNS_CD/README.md

 # MNS_CD
-This is the Cluster Dynamics code for evolution of Mn-Ni-Si in low-Cu RPV steels This readme file will include information for 1)solver information 2)input parameters to run code 3)explanation of output from code
+This is the Cluster Dynamics code for evolution of Mn-Ni-Si in low-Cu RPV steels.
+This readme file will include information for 1)solver information; 2)input parameters to run code; 3)explanation of output from code.
 1) Solver information.

    The solver used in this code is SUNDIALS (SUite of Nonlinearand DIfferential/ALgebraic Equation Solvers), which can be downloaded from website: https://computation.llnl.gov/projects/sundials.
 And more detail information about SUNDIALS can also be found from the website above.
 The module we used here is cvode.